saltstack/salt/doc/topics/tutorials/writing_tests.rst

 Destructive vs Non-destructive
 ==============================

-Since Salt is used to change the settings and behavior of systems often the best approach to run tests is to make actual changes to an underlying system.
+Since Salt is used to change the settings and behavior of systems, often, the best approach to run tests is to make actual changes to an underlying system.
 This is where the concept of destructive integration tests comes into play.
 Tests can be written to alter the system they are running on.
 This capability